Exact Quantum Virial Expansion for the Optical Response of Doped Two-Dimensional Semiconductors

 In this Letter, we resolve this question and reveal that these two pictures are in fact connected when we account for the crucial role played by temperature.
-We employ a quantum virial expansion~\cite{Liu2013} for the optical response, which is a perturbatively exact theory when the temperature $T$ greatly exceeds the Fermi energy $E_F$, and is therefore applicable at high temperature and/or low doping.
+We introduce a quantum virial expansion~\cite{Liu2013} for the optical response, which we show is \emph{perturbatively exact} when the temperature $T$ greatly exceeds the Fermi energy $E_F$, and is therefore applicable at high temperature and/or low doping.
 We show that this corresponds to a limit of the Fermi-polaron picture where the coherent dressing cloud of the attractive polaron quasiparticle is destroyed by thermal fluctuations (see Ref.~\cite{finiteTlong} for details), in contrast to the situation at lower temperatures.
 We demonstrate that the virial expansion predicts hitherto unrecognized features in photoluminescence (PL) such as a non-trivial behavior of the attractive peak near the trion energy related to 2D resonant exciton-electron scattering, and a Lorentzian repulsive peak, as illustrated in Fig.~\ref{fig:diagrams-schematic}(a).
-This in turn implies that the trion binding energy is likely to have been overestimated by about 10$\%$ in experiment.
-We compare our results to a recent experiment on a doped MoSe$_2$ monolayer~\cite{Zipfel_PRB2022}, and find excellent agreement.
+We compare our results to recent experiments on doped MoSe$_2$ monolayers~\cite{Zipfel_PRB2022} and find excellent agreement, which implies that the trion binding energy has been previously overestimated.
 Finally, we show analytically that the virial expansion reduces to the predictions of the trion picture in the limit where $\ef\to0$.

 \textit{Model}.---We model a doped 2D semiconductor using the following Hamiltonian for excitons and excess charge carriers: